gnembon/fabric-carpet/docs/scarpet/Full.md

 scope.
 All parameters are passed by value to the new scope, including lists and other containers, however their copy will be shallow.

-The function returns its name as a string, which means it can be used to call it later with the `call` function
+The function returns itself as a first class object, which means it can be used to call it later with the `call` function

 Using `_` as the function name creates anonymous function, so each time `_` function is defined, it will be given a unique name, which you can pass somewhere else to get this function `call`ed.
+Anonymous functions can only be called by their value and `call` method.

 <pre>
 a(lst) -> lst+=1; list = l(1,2,3); a(list); a(list); list  // => [1,2,3]